Healthy Homes Assessment Papakowhai

 Rental Property Home Assessments Papakowhai

-Areas of rental properties that are impacted through Health Homes Standards.
-Healthy Homes Standard in Papakowhai include each:
+Property rental areas that are affected by Health Homes Standard.
+Healthy Homes Standards in Papakowhai include each:

 • Living Room